Itamar-Dalal/pwnable.kr/pwnable.kr/brainfuck/README.md

 p.interactive()
 session.close()
 ```
-However, when i run this, it didnt work because of a simple reason: the NX bit was enabled.
+However, when I ran this, it didn't work because of a simple reason: the NX bit was enabled.
 The NX bit is a security feature in modern processors that marks certain memory regions (like `.bss`) as non-executable.
-I wrote my function in the `.bss` section, so it couldnt run because of it.
+I wrote my function in the `.bss` section, so it couldn't run because of it.

-### #2 idea
+### #2 Idea
-For my second idea, i went for a diffrent approch.
-I understood that `system` should be one of the function that the program already using.
-So my was to change some function i can call (like `putchar`) in the got to the `main` function and change `strlen` to system.
-In that way, i can also run my brainfuck code (and change the got) and also use the `fgets` in the second run to write "/bin/sh" to a buffer which `strlen` use, resulting the calling of `system("/bin/sh")`.
+For my second idea, I took a different approach.
+I understood that `system` should be one of the functions that the program already uses.
+So my plan was to change some function I could call (like `putchar`) in the GOT to the `main` function and change `strlen` to `system`.
+In that way, I could also run my Brainfuck code (and change the GOT) and also use the `fgets` in the second run to write "/bin/sh" to a buffer which `strlen` uses, resulting in the calling of `system("/bin/sh")`.
-However, it also didnt work.
-Thats because in the first run, when i change the address of `strlen` in the got, the program is using the new address of `strlen` while in the loop, which cause the rest of the brainfuck code to not run.
+However, it also didn't work.
+That's because in the first run, when I changed the address of `strlen` in the GOT, the program used the new address of `strlen` while in the loop, which caused the rest of the Brainfuck code to not run.

-### #3 ides (and last!)
+### #3 Idea (and Last!)
+Instead of changing the `strlen` function, I changed the `fgets` function to `system` and the `memset` function to `gets`.
+That's because I wanted to write "/bin/sh" to `buf`, so I needed to replace `memset` with some function that writes my input to memory.
+However, the only function I could use was `gets`, because it only takes one argument.
+So when calling `memset(&buf, 0, 0x400);`, it only uses the first argument (`&buf`), which results in calling `gets(&buf)`, which is exactly what I needed.
+Afterwards, there is `fgets(&buf, 0x400, stdin);`, and here the program also only uses the first argument, resulting in `system(&buf)`.
+In `buf`, I would write "/bin/sh", so eventually it will run `system("/bin/sh")` and give me a shell.

 ## Exploit Code
 ```python